KantiKuijk/Payconiq/README.md

 ## Quick Overview

-For every (implemented: predefined, invoice, receipt) URL-string product there is a class exported: `PayconiqPredefined`, `PayconiqInvoice`, and `PayconiqReceipt`.
+For every (implemented: instore, predefined, invoice, receipt) URL-string product there is a class exported: `PayconiqInstore`, `PayconiqPredefined`, `PayconiqInvoice`, and `PayconiqReceipt`.
 Since they all need an API key in their constructor **_it should only be used in the backend_**.

 ## Common Across Products